mamnuya/OrientationHackathon_Team1Pod334/README.md

 # Flask-Blog

-Site using Flask and Python to display 3 choices of templates for user's to customize for personal portfolio building.
+Site using Flask and Python to display 3 choices of templates for user's to choose from.
+After choosing a template by preference, user can customize their choice of template for personal portfolio building.

 ## Running and Contributing Code